 A Sense of Ethics

-But, hard as some of that might have been, let’s not forget he also dragged us off to the beach club every summer.
+But, complex as some of that might have been, let’s not forget he also dragged us off to the beach club every summer.
 Good times.
 No, maybe great times.
-I’m not sure, but I think those beach club years were some of his best he had with mom.
+I’m not sure, but I think those beach club years were some of the best he had with mom.

 He also dragged us off the New York Worlds fair in 64 and 65.
 For me, this was a flash memory of the highest order.
 Its’ a small word, the Pieta, the Ford Assembly line, amphibious cars, and great moments with Mr. Lincoln.